A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Preliminaries

 Asymptotic Security refers to the following: For any natural number $c$, there exists a critical security parameter $\lambda_0$ such that when $\lambda > \lambda_0$ and the adversary's computational resources $t$ satisfy $t \leq \mathrm{poly}(\lambda)$ for a given $\lambda$, we have

-This definition embodies the typical complexity assumption in theoretical cryptography—that the encryption scheme can achieve the target security level provided a sufficiently large security parameter is chosen and the adversary is restricted to polynomial-time algorithms.
+This definition embodies the typical complexity assumption in theoretical cryptography—as long as a sufficiently large security parameter is selected and the adversary is restricted to a polynomial-time algorithm, the encryption scheme can achieve target security level.
 Within this framework, security is bounded by a negligible function of $\lambda$ \cite{goldwasser1984probabilistic,katz2014introduction}.

 However, a key limitation of this method is that it only provides an "existence" guarantee for the aforementioned bound: although for any $c$, there exists some $\lambda_0$ such that the inequality holds, the model does not provide a concrete correspondence between $\lambda_0$ and the parameters $c$ or the attack resource $t$.
 Furthermore, it is impossible to infer the security parameters that should be used in a practical system from the expected upper limit of $\epsilon$.
 Therefore, in practical deployment and system design, asymptotic security often struggles to provide direct guidance for parameter selection \cite{bellare1997concrete,rogaway2004practice}.